Julieblas/Modeling-Cell/README.md

 # Modeling-Cell

-The Qualitative and quantitative modeling of the cell project answers the following objectives :
+The "Qualitative and quantitative modeling of the cell" project answers the following objectives :

 Construction of a co-expression network